salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac.md

 ## Step 3: Implement the API Specification

 This cookbook uses Anypoint Studio to implement the API Specification.
-As you prefer, you can implement the same steps using Anypoint Code Builder.
+If you prefer, you also can implement the spec with Anypoint Code Builder.

 ### Import API Specification into Studio